Frugal Bribery in Voting: Results for Weighted Elections

-Suppose there exists a $W^{\prime} \subset W$ such that $\sum_{w\in W^{\prime}} w = K$.
-We change the votes corresponding to the weights in $W^{\prime}$ to $p\succ a\succ b$.
-This makes $p$ win the election with a score of $3K+1$.
-To prove in the other direction, for $p$ to win, its score must increase by at least $K$.
-Also, the prices ensure that $p$'s score can increase by at most $K$.
-Hence, $p$'s score must increase by exactly by $K$ and the only way to achieve this is to increase its score by changing the votes corresponding to the weights in $W$.
-Thus, $p$ can win only if there exists a $W^{\prime} \subset W$ such that $\sum_{w\in W^{\prime}} w = K$. \end{proof}} Next we show the hardness result for the maximin voting rule. \begin{theorem} The \textsc{Frugal-bribery} problem is in \NPCshort{} for the maximin voting rule for four candidates. \end{theorem} \begin{proof} The problem is clearly in \NPshort{}.
+\begin{proof} The problem is clearly in \NPshort{}.
 We reduce an arbitrary instance of \textsc{Partition} to an instance of \textsc{Frugal-bribery} for the maximin voting rule.
 Let $(W,2K),$ with $W=\{w_1, \ldots, w_n\}$ and $\sum_{i=1}^n w_i = 2K$, be an arbitrary instance of the \textsc{Partition} problem.
-The candidates are $p, a, b,$ and $c$.
-For every $i\in [n]$, there is a vote $p\succ a\succ b\succ c$ of weight $w_i$.
-There is one vote $c\succ a\succ b\succ p$, one $b\succ c\succ a\succ p$, and one $a\succ c\succ b\succ p$ each of weight $K$.
-The tie-breaking rule is ``$p\succ a\succ b\succ c$''.
+The candidates in our \textsc{Frugal-bribery} instance are $p, a, b,$ and $c$.
+For every $i\in [n]$, we have one vote $p\succ a\succ b\succ c$ of weight $w_i$.
+There is one vote $c\succ a\succ b\succ p$, one vote $b\succ c\succ a\succ p$, and one vote $a\succ c\succ b\succ p$ each of weight $K$.
+The election is summarized in~\Cref{tab:maximin}.
+This finishes the description of the votes.
+The weighted majority graph induced by these votes are shown in \Cref{fig:maximin_initial}.
+We observe that candidate $a$ wins since it is the Condorcet winner of the election.
+The tie-breaking rule is ``$p\succ a\succ b\succ c$.''
 The distinguished candidate is $p$.
-Let us call the set of votes corresponding to the weights in $W$ $T$ and the rest of the votes $S$.
-Notice that, only the votes in $T$ are vulnerable.
+Let $T$ denote the set of votes corresponding to the weights in $W$ and the rest of the votes $S$.
+Notice that only the votes in $T$ are vulnerable.
 We claim that the two instances are equivalent.